CodeReviewDAO/dxd_codereview/Reviews/500 - CurveDAO Staking Model/1 - Contracts/README.md

 ### Code Documentation

-_Summarize the code level documentation you encountered.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+The reviewer has observed that although the OP did an excellent job by documenting all smart contract functions on the README, **the code-level documentation for critical classes and functions is very thin, making it hard to have an easy-to-maintain code documentation which is auto-generated from the code-base.
+Thus, the reviewer recommends that much more code-level documentation to be added before the final milestone to improve the maintainability of such a complex project.
+Moreover, reviewer also recommends adding instructions for generation of the code-level documentation, or making necessary changes to make sure the code-level documentation is automatically generated and published on every commit.**

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS / FAIL / PASS with Notes
+Code Documented | PASS with Notes

 ### Project Documentation

-_Summarize the project level documentation you encountered.
-This covers the information provided in the README for the project, as well any exampled provided.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Project Documentation was observed to be acceptable with usage documentation and examples.
+However, the reviewer thinks that it would be very useful to have documentation at the architecture level, documenting the "Why?"s and reasoning of the project's design decisions, as well as some less-technical documentation, explaining the project's nature and use cases.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS / FAIL / PASS with Notes Example Documented | PASS / FAIL / PASS with Notes
+Usage Documented | PASS with Notes
+Example Documented | PASS with Notes

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+In the reviewer's opinion, the project and usage documentation are at an acceptable state, with room for further improvements.
+The code-level documentation is very thin based on the code comments although there is extensive documentation of functions on the README, thus needs to be improved before the final milestone.

+The reviewer communicated the shortcomings of the documentation, along with further points of possible improvements which may not fall in the scope of this review, with the OP.
+OP acknowledged the feedback, and showed interest in working on further improvements.

 # Open Source Practices